Freedom of information - Guide to information

 This section explains when we may make a charge for our publications and how any charge will be calculated.

-There is no charge to view information on our website or at our premises or provided by email.
+There is no charge to view information on our website or at our premises or for information provided by email.
 We may charge for providing information to you e.g. photocopying and postage, but we will charge you no more than it actually costs us to do so.
 We will always tell you what the cost is before providing the information to you.

-Postage costs will be recharged at the rate we paid to send the information to you.
 When providing copies of pre-printed publications, we will charge no more than the cost per copy of the total print run.
 We do not pass on any other costs to you in relation to our published information.

 Please note that this charging schedule does not apply to any commercial publications (see Class 8).